joonasy/rebirth/README.md

 [Learn more about contributing](https://bitbucket.org/mediasignal/mediasignal-web-starter-kit/src/master/docs/contribute.md)

 ## Todo (in random order)

-* SASS structure and rest of the CSS styleguide
 * All necessary CSS components
 * Sub generators for starters
 * CSS modular scale
 * Some sort of integration/forking with [generator-typo3](https://github.com/Milanowicz/generator-typo3)
-* Livereload to browserify
+* Livereload to browsersync
-* Use Libsass
+* Use Libsass and get rid of Compass
-* Dedloyment settings
+* Deployment settings (Phploy (?))
 * JavaScript styleguide
-* Tests for CSS components
-* Testing for everything
+* Testing for JavaScript
 * Gitignores and readmes to generator
+* Grunt -> Gulp
+* Consider adding babel.js and removing jQuery

 ## License